sparkfun/eng_application/Code/README.md

 ==============

 This code will be used to wirelessly control 2x 3 meters of EL Wire attached to each dancer's hoodie and pants for a performance with Streetside Studio's bboys/bgirls on May 13th, 2017.
+There are a total of 7 dancers that will be wearing the suit.

 Code Contents
 -------------------